T-Mobile is the first in the U.S. with the Windows Phone 8.1 powered Nokia Lumia 635

 With Windows Phone 8.1 pre-installed on the Nokia Lumia 635, buyers of the handset will get to experience personal assistant Cortana along with the new Action Center, which shows activities and notifications.
 And the Lumia 635 is pre-loaded with the apps you want, like Microsoft Office, Skype and OneDrive.

+Read this on tmonews hours ago.
 If you're planning on buying the 635, wait a few days and buy it from MetroPCS as it'll be cheaper.

 Yeah, at $99 it's worth it. $168 on T-Mobile is a bit too much though.

 posted on Jul 01, 2014, 1:24 PM 0